The Anarchy: Succession

 After Henry's death, the English throne was taken not by his daughter Matilda, but by Stephen of Blois, ultimately resulting in civil war.
 Stephen was the son of Stephen-Henry of Blois, one of the powerful counts of northern France, and Adela of Normandy, daughter of William the Conqueror.
 Stephen and Matilda were thus first cousins.
 His parents allied themselves with Henry, and Stephen, as a younger son without lands of his own, became Henry's client, travelling as part of his court and serving in his campaigns.
-In return he received lands and was married to Matilda of Boulogne in 1125, the daughter and only heiress of the Count of Boulogne, who owned the important continental port of Boulogne and vast estates in the north-west and south-east of England.
-By 1135, Stephen was a well established figure in Anglo-Norman society, while his younger brother Henry had also risen to prominence, becoming the Bishop of Winchester and the second-richest man in England after the king.
+In return he received lands and in 1125 was married to Matilda of Boulogne, the daughter and only heiress of the Count of Boulogne, who owned the important continental port of Boulogne and vast estates in the north-west and south-east of England.
+By 1135 Stephen was a well established figure in Anglo-Norman society, while his younger brother Henry had also risen to prominence, becoming the Bishop of Winchester and the second-richest man in England after the king.
 Henry of Winchester was keen to reverse what he perceived as encroachment by the Norman kings on the rights of the church.

 When news began to spread of Henry I's death, many of the potential claimants to the throne were not well placed to respond.
 Geoffrey and Matilda were in Anjou, rather awkwardly supporting the rebels in their campaign against the royal army, which included a number of Matilda's supporters such as Robert of Gloucester.
 Many of these barons had taken an oath to stay in Normandy until the late king was properly buried, which prevented them from returning to England.
-Nonetheless, Geoffrey and Matilda took the opportunity to march into southern Normandy and seize a number of key castles; there they stopped, unable to advance further.
-Stephen's elder brother Theobald, who had succeeded his father as count, was further south still, in Blois.
+Nonetheless, Geoffrey and Matilda took the opportunity to march into southern Normandy and seize several key castles; there they stopped, unable to advance further.
+Stephen's elder brother Theobald, who had succeeded his father as count, was further south in Blois.
 Stephen was conveniently placed in Boulogne, and when news reached him of Henry's death he left for England, accompanied by his military household.
-Robert of Gloucester had garrisoned the ports of Dover and Canterbury and some accounts suggest that they refused Stephen access when he first arrived.
-Nonetheless Stephen probably reached his own estate on the edge of London by 8 December and over the next week he began to seize power in England.
+Robert of Gloucester had garrisoned the ports of Dover and Canterbury, and some accounts suggest that they refused Stephen access when he first arrived.
+Nonetheless Stephen probably reached his own estate on the edge of London by 8 December, and over the next week he began to seize power in England.